Here’s Why You Need Insurance for Your Airbnb

-A lot of our clients want to know if the Airbnb host-guarantee and host-protection policies provide sufficient protection if accidents happens while they are away.
+A lot of our clients want to know if the Airbnb host-guarantee and host-protection policies (available for you to read through on the Airbnb website) provide sufficient protection if accidents happens while they are away.
 The answer is no, they do not.
-We recommend protecting yourself with additional coverage.
+We highly recommend protecting yourself with additional coverage.

 Want more articles like this?